-210 4.
-Environmental Consequences 4.5 Impacts on Environmental Justice 4.5.1 Impact Assessment Methodology The environmental justice impact assessment methodology used in PSPP PA/FEIS Section 4.5 was used to analyze impacts of the PSEGS in this Draft SEIS, except in regard to the populations used to analyze the PSEGS's potential impacts.
+The environmental justice impact assessment methodology used in Palen Solar Power Project Programmatic Agreement/Final Environmental Impact Statement Section 4.5 was used to analyze impacts of the Palen Solar Electric Generating System in this Draft Supplemental Environmental Impact Statement (SEIS), except in regard to the populations used to analyze the Palen Solar Electric Generating System's potential impacts.
 This analysis uses a demographic screening evaluation to determine whether a minority and/or low-income population exists within two potentially affected study areas.
 The primary study area consists of the one community that is partially contained within a 6-mile radius beyond the project footprint, the community of Desert Center.
-This radius is consistent with modeling of the range of the project's air quality impacts, and is also an appropriate study area for potential hazards and other physical environmental impacts, which are likely to be highly localized and could be felt disproportionately by one community when compared to another.
-A secondary study area is used to examine the potential effects of the PSEGS on the largest city or community within the vicinity (i.e., the City of Blythe), which may experience effects related to traffic, socioeconomics, or other human environment impacts disproportionately compared to the greater community (in this case, Riverside County).
+This radius is consistent with modeling of the range of the project's air quality impacts and is also an appropriate study area for potential hazards and other physical environmental impacts, which are likely to be highly localized and could be felt disproportionately by one community when compared to another.
+A secondary study area is used to examine the potential effects of the Palen Solar Electric Generating System on the largest city or community within the vicinity (i.e., the City of Blythe), which may experience effects related to traffic, socioeconomics, or other human environment impacts disproportionately compared to the greater community (in this case, Riverside County).
 The City of Blythe provides an appropriate level of demographic detail for effects within the secondary study area because such effects are more likely to be spread throughout the study area rather than felt within specific local neighborhoods or communities.
-Such effects are also not likely to occur in communities near the Colorado River that are further from I-10 because these communities would not likely provide housing for large numbers of project workers, nor do they provide roads or other amenities that are likely to be used by project workers or delivery vehicles.
-The analysis of direct and indirect impacts of Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in PSPP PA/FEIS Section 4.5.2.
-The discussion of cumulative impacts for these alternatives has been revised as necessary in this Draft SEIS to reflect the updated cumulative scenario (see Section 4.5.3, below).
-4.5.2 Direct and Indirect Impacts of the PSEGS Similar to the PSPP, applicable resource sections of this Draft SEIS were reviewed to determine whether any adverse impacts would occur to the minority communities of concern in Desert Center or Blythe.
-As described in Section 4.2, Impacts on Air Quality, construction and operation of the PSEGS could contribute to exceedances of the PM10 standards (24-hour and annual), and could contribute to higher ozone levels in the region.
-Additionally, construction could cause exceedances of the 1-hour and 24-hour NAAQSs for NO2 and PM2.5, respectively.
-Although these exceedances and increases in ozone levels would represent adverse regional impacts, the distance between the source of emissions (the project site) and the residents of Desert Center would be such that emissions would disperse before traveling that distance and would not occur there in concentrations that would result in adverse localized effects.
-Palen Solar Electric Generating System Draft SEIS 4.5-1 July 2013
+Such effects are also not likely to occur in communities near the Colorado River that are further from Interstate 10 (I-10) because these communities would not likely provide housing for large numbers of project workers, nor do these communities provide roads or other amenities that are likely to be used by project workers or delivery vehicles.
+The analysis of direct and indirect impacts of Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in Palen Solar Power Project Programmatic Agreement/Final Environmental Impact Statement Section 4.5.2.
+The discussion of cumulative impacts for these alternatives has been revised as necessary in this Draft Supplemental Environmental Impact Statement to reflect the updated cumulative scenario.

+Similar to the Palen Solar Power Project, applicable resource sections of this Draft Supplemental Environmental Impact Statement were reviewed to determine whether any adverse impacts would occur to the minority communities of concern in Desert Center or Blythe.
+As described in Section 4.2, Impacts on Air Quality, construction and operation of the Palen Solar Electric Generating System could contribute to exceedances of the PM10 standards (24-hour and annual), and could contribute to higher ozone levels in the region.
+Additionally, construction could cause exceedances of the 1-hour and 24-hour National Ambient Air Quality Standards (NAAQSs) for nitrogen dioxide (NO2) and particulate matter (PM2.5), respectively.
+Although these exceedances and increases in ozone levels would represent adverse regional impacts, the distance between the source of emissions (the project site) and the residents of Desert Center would be such that emissions would disperse before traveling that distance and emissions would not occur in Desert Center in concentrations that would result in adverse localized effects.
+The Palen Solar Electric Generating System Draft Supplemental Environmental Impact Statement (SEIS) states: